-A state and/or local council should raise the funds and submit the forms.
-Chapters, councils in a district, Fourth Degree assemblies, and Columbian Squires circles have also participated in the Ultrasound Initiative.
-Fund raising should be the responsibility of the sponsoring K of C unit, not the receiving pregnancy care center.
+A state and/or local council usually raises the funds and submits the forms.
+However, chapters, councils in a district, Fourth Degree assemblies, and Columbian Squires circles have also participated in the Ultrasound Initiative.
+Fund raising should be the responsibility of the sponsoring K of C unit, not the receiving PCC.

 The receiving organization must be a pro-life pregnancy care center (PCC) operating on a “limited medical model.”
 The PCC should be a non-profit organization that provides pregnant women with a variety of services, such as counseling about the alternatives to abortion, abstinence education, referrals for legal, medical, housing, and social services resources, maternity and baby clothes, diapers, and other support, not just on the day of the free ultrasound exam, but throughout pregnancy.

-Though a free ultrasound exam often helps an abortion minded woman to decide to choose life for herself and her child, she may then need the resources the PCC can offer to sustain her in her decision and to help her through her pregnancy, and even after delivery.
+Though a free ultrasound exam often helps an abortion-minded woman to decide to choose life for herself and her child, she may then need the resources the PCC offers to sustain her in her decision and to help her throughout her pregnancy, and even after delivery.

-Organizations which do not offer the variety of services PCCs routinely offer to pregnant women are not eligible to participate in the Ultrasound Initiative.
+Organizations (i.e. – hospitals, doctors’ offices, etc.) which do not offer the variety of services PCCs routinely offer to pregnant women are not eligible to participate in the Ultrasound Initiative.

 What does “limited medical model” mean?

-Some PCCs offer help, including referrals for medical care, to pregnant women, but provide no medical services of their own.
-Other PCCs that offer limited medical services, such as an ultrasound exam to confirm a pregnancy, and possibly additional, though limited, medical services, such as testing for sexually transmitted diseases or infections (STDs/STIs), are using the “limited medical model” of pregnancy care centers.
-PCCs in this second group, operating on the “limited medical model,” with a physician as medical director, are eligible for participation in the Ultrasound Initiative.
+PCCs using the “limited medical model” offer medical services, such as an ultrasound exam to confirm a pregnancy, and possibly additional, though limited, medical services, such as testing for sexually transmitted diseases or infections (STDs/STIs).
+PCCs operating on the “limited medical model,” which must have a physician as medical director, are eligible for participation in the Ultrasound Initiative.

-What does my council have to do to get an ultrasound machine in our local pregnancy care center (PCC)?
+What does my council have to do to get an ultrasound machine/mobile unit for our local PCC?